ividjs/ivid/docs/ivid-model.md

 # IVID video-map model

 A working example of a model can be found in the [IVID sandbox](../sandbox/index.js).
-There you can see a step-by-step video-map modeling and customize the best fit for your case-use.
+There you can see a step-by-step video-map modeling and customize the best fit for your use-case.

 ## Basic setup example